-Exhibit Number Description of Exhibit 1.1 Form of Underwriting Agreement 3.1 Second Amended and Restated Certificate of Incorporation, as amended, as currently in effect 3.1.1 Certificate of Amendment to the Second Amended and Restated Certificate of Incorporation, as amended, as currently in effect 3.2 Form of Amended and Restated Certificate of Incorporation (to be effective immediately prior to the closing of this offering) 3.3 Second Amended and Restated Bylaws of the Registrant, as currently in effect 3.4 Form of Amended and Restated Bylaws (to be effective immediately prior to the closing of this offering) 4.1 Specimen Common Stock Certificate 4.2 Amended and Restated Investors' Rights Agreement, dated as of December 16, 2022 5.1 Opinion of Mintz, Levin, Cohn, Ferris, Glovsky and Popeo, P.C.
-10.1 Form of Indemnification Agreement 10.2+ 2021 Employee, Director and Consultant Equity Incentive Plan, as amended and form of stock option agreement thereunder 10.3+ 2024 Employee, Director and Consultant Equity Incentive Plan, form of stock option agreement and form of restricted stock agreement thereunder 10.4+ ArriVent BioPharma, Inc. Executive Severance Plan 10.5+ Non-Employee Director Compensation Policy 10.6+ ArriVent BioPharma, Inc. Clawback Policy 10.7+ Offer Letter Agreement, by and between the Registrant and Zhengbin (Bing) Yao, Ph.D., dated May 5, 2021 10.8+ Offer Letter Agreement, by and between the Registrant and Stuart Lutzker, M.D., Ph.D., dated May 1, 2021 10.9+ Offer Letter Agreement, by and between the Registrant and Robin LaChapelle, dated May 21, 2021 10.10+ Offer Letter Agreement, by and between the Registrant and James Kastenmayer, J.D., Ph.D., dated August 11, 2023 10.11+ Offer Letter Agreement, by and between the Registrant and Winston Kung, MBA, dated January 3, 2024 10.12# License Agreement, by and between the Registrant and Shanghai Allist Pharmaceuticals Co., Ltd., dated June 29, 2021, as amended by Amendment No. 1, dated November 6, 2023 10.13# Joint Clinical Collaboration Agreement, by and between the Registrant and Shanghai Allist Pharmaceuticals Co., Ltd., dated December 24, 2021 10.14# Research Collaboration Agreement, dated December 21, 2021, by and between Aarvik Therapeutics, Inc. and the Registrant, as amended by Amendment No. 1, effective June 30, 2023 10.15# Clinical Collaboration Agreement, by and between the Registrant and Beijing InnoCare Pharma Tech Co., Ltd., dated June 23, 2023 21.1 Subsidiaries of the Registrant 23.1 Consent of KPMG LLP 23.2 Consent of Mintz, Levin, Cohn, Ferris, Glovsky and Popeo, P.C. (included in Exhibit 5.1)
+Exhibit Number Description of Exhibit 1.1 Form of Underwriting Agreement 3.1 Second Amended and Restated Certificate of Incorporation, as amended, as currently in effect 3.2 Form of Amended and Restated Certificate of Incorporation (to be effective immediately prior to the closing of this offering) 3.3 Second Amended and Restated Bylaws of the Registrant, as currently in effect 3.4 Form of Amended and Restated Bylaws (to be effective immediately prior to the closing of this offering) 4.1 Specimen Common Stock Certificate 4.4 Amended and Restated Investors' Rights Agreement, dated as of December 16, 2022 5.1 Opinion of Mintz, Levin, Cohn, Ferris, Glovsky and Popeo, P.C.
+10.1 Form of Indemnification Agreement 10.2+ 2021 Employee, Director and Consultant Equity Incentive Plan, as amended and form of stock option agreement thereunder 10.3+ 2023 Employee, Director and Consultant Equity Incentive Plan, form of stock option agreement and form of restricted stock agreement thereunder 10.4+ Executive Severance Plan 10.5+ Non-Employee Director Compensation Policy 10.6+ Offer Letter Agreement, by and between the Registrant and Zhengbin (Bing) Yao, Ph.D., dated May 5, 2021 10.7+ Offer Letter Agreement, by and between the Registrant and Stuart Lutzker, M.D., Ph.D., dated May 1, 2021 10.8+ Offer Letter Agreement, by and between the Registrant and Robin LaChapelle, dated May 21, 2021 10.9# License Agreement, by and between the Registrant and Shanghai Allist Pharmaceuticals Co., Ltd., dated June 29, 2021 10.10# Joint Clinical Collaboration Agreement, by and between the Registrant and Shanghai Allist Pharmaceuticals Co., Ltd., dated December 24, 2021 10.11# Research Collaboration Agreement, dated December 21, 2021, by and between Aarvik Therapeutics, Inc. and the Registrant 21.1 Subsidiaries of the Registrant 23.1 Consent of KPMG LLP 23.2 Consent of Mintz, Levin, Cohn, Ferris, Glovsky and Popeo, P.C. (included in Exhibit 5.1) 24.1 Power of Attorney (included on signature page) 107 Filing Fee Table -